andrea-passini-informatica/TwitterAverageMetrics/README.md

 > Express.js is a Node.js framework that makes creating the app and managing the internal routing easier. <br/>
 > Hogan is an Express.js view engine that makes really easy rendering of HTML pages. <br/>

-This project is using Twitter's API to get user and tweet data. <br/>
+This project is using Twitter's API user_timeline and public_metrics.
+> user_timeline allow us to get the last tweets from a twitter account <br/>
+> public_metrics allow us to get the metrics of a specific tweet <br/>

 ## Structure